Cartographica Neerlandica Map Text for Ortelius Map No. 197

 197.22.
 [In] Naples:

-TO PUBLIUS AELIUS, SON OF PUBLIUS AGRIPPINUS, HORN-HOLDING [sign of honour] PROCONSUL OF THE PROVINCES OF BELGICA, MOST BELOVED AND AMIABLE TO AELIA, [erected] BY HER DEVOTED MOTHER.
+TO PUBLIUS AELIUS, SON OF PUBLIUS AGRIPPINUS, HORN-HOLDING [sign of honour] PROCONSUL OF THE PROVINCE OF BELGICA, MOST BELOVED AND AMIABLE BROTHER TO AELIA, [erected] BY HER DEVOTED MOTHER.
 VICTORINUS, A MAN FREED BY AUGUSTUS, HAS MADE THIS}1584L3Add & 1584L only}.

 {1584L3Add, 1584L & 1592L only{A silver coin of mine.

-[Two sides of a coin are shown, one with a rider on horseback, the other with three portraits, all facing right].
+[Two sides of a coin are shown, one with a rider on horseback with SER.GALBA IMP, the other with three portraits, all facing right, with TRES GALLIAE].

 The placenames which you can read on this map have been published in our Thesaurus Geographicus}1584L3Add, 1584L & 1592L only, which end here}.